After living in Angola for three years, we got to know the country very well and want to share with you our best Angola travel tips with

 Everything about Angola and the Locals

-If you can’t find any other option maybe you can try Spanish due to its similarity to Portuguese, but I would rely on that only as a last resort option.
+If you can’t find any other option, maybe you can try Spanish due to its similarity to Portuguese, but I would rely on that only as a last resort option.

 #7 Angolan society is very harsh and sometimes aggressive.
 People are still rebounding from the 40+ years of war, with the horrible things it brings.
-Furthermore, it wasn’t that long time ago so many internal and external wounds are still open.
+Furthermore, it wasn’t that long time ago, so many internal and external wounds are still open.
 I would strongly avoid discussing politics in Angola.

-#10 Angolan love music and dancing and they are pretty good at it!
+#10 Angolan love music and dancing, and they are pretty good at it!
 You can see them dancing everywhere, it’s really part of being Angolan.
 Kizomba, Tarraxinha, Semba, and kuduro are their most famous music and dance styles.

-Unless you are very adventurous or very used to travel in this kind of countries we strongly advise you not to travel on your own.
+Unless you are very adventurous or very used to traveling in this kind of country, we strongly advise you not to travel on your own.
 There are reports of robberies and even kidnappings in Angola, particularly in Luanda.

-#13 Be prepared to be stopped by the police many many times while traveling in Angola.
-They may also hint you to pay them off to leave you alone… Doing it or not is your own decision and risk.
+#13 Be prepared to be stopped by the police many, many times while traveling in Angola.
+They may also hint to you to pay them off to leave you alone… Doing it or not is your own decision and risk.